Ducknaro/-Informatics-Coding-and-CyberSecurity-/Programming/Python/e-book.md

+# E-books
-## e-book in inglese per imparare a programmare in python:
+## E-book in inglese per imparare a programmare in python:

 - https://automatetheboringstuff.com/